 If there’s one thing I love doing, is planning for trips.
 Need someone who can plan a 7-day itinerary for you in a day, complete with car rental and hotel options?
-Or someone who can get you from the mountains of Niseko to the sunny Italian Island of Sicily in under 24 hours?
+Or someone who can get you from the mountains of Niseko to the sunny Italian island of Sicily in under 24 hours?
 That’s me.
-In this article, I share with you 3 habits you should practice when booking your next flight.
+In this article, I share with you 3 habits you should practice when booking flights.

 If you fly often with a certain airline, you ought to sign up for their frequent flyer membership programme.
 You get to accumulate miles to redeem flights or upgrade your seats, access to the lounge (and if you hit a certain membership tier, the lounge access extends to your +1 too), added baggage allowance, and updates on exclusive deals and promotions.

 2. Reduce The Number of Flights to a Destination.

 Not only will you reduce your carbon footprint when booking less number of flights, sometimes you get to your destination quicker. for instance, when I was planning my Marrakech itinerary a few weeks back, there were several routes that came to mind.